 It’s been a crazy cold winter around here.
 My defense against the daily chill has been layering sweaters and cooking lots of soup.

 The original recipe calls for cooking the soup low and slow to build flavor but I wasn’t willing to wait an hour for it to cook.
-To reduce the cooking time to 15 minutes, I took advantage of a few flavor boosting opportunities while preparing the chicken.
+To reduce the cooking time to 15 minutes, I took advantage of a two flavor boosting opportunities while preparing the chicken.

 To finish cooking the chicken, submerge the partially cooked halves in the broth, cover, and let simmer for 15 minutes.